m5khan/lodge-in/README.md

 # lodge-in

-Full-stack demo application for limehome to search for near by properties and book them using HERE location API.
+Full-stack showcase application to search for near by properties and book them using HERE location API.
 Based on Node.js, React, typescript and MongoDB.

 ## Demo
 Check out live **[demo here](https://lodge-in.herokuapp.com/)**